perlsdiver/ITP-Labs/Spring24-Git/lesson-notes.md

 # Lesson Notes

-These are the instructions for the ITP Skills Lab on **Git** and **Github**, facilitated by @perlsdiver.
+These are the instructions for the ITP Skills Lab on **Git** and **Github**, facilitated by [@perlsdiver](https://www.github.com/perlsdiver).
 Both are essential tools to today's digital infrastructure, and are useful to learn if you wish to develop a version control practice in you work, collaborate with others, and showcase your cumulative contributions over time.

 ## Lesson Plan

-We will use this workshop as the primary pedagogical tool, the Digital Humanities Infrastructure for Teaching Technology, developed by the Graduate Center Digital Initiatives:
+We will use this workshop as the primary pedagogical tool, the Digital Humanities Infrastructure for Teaching Technology, developed by the [Graduate Center Digital Initiatives](https://github.com/DASSL/Gradebook):

 https://app.dhrift.org/dynamic/?user=GC-DRI&repo=DRI24&file=git&instUser=GC-DRI&instRepo=GCDRI24Schedule

+## Introductions

+Let's take a few minutes for introductions.
+Each of us start with:

+- Name
+- Pronouns
+- Program
+- Why you registered for this lab
+- One thing you want to learn tonight

+## Opening Reflection

+Let's take a few minutes to reflect on our current practices.
+Let's answer these questions:

+- How do you store and save documents?
+- How do you keep track of changes over time?
+- How do you coordinate work with others?
+- What tools do your discipline use?
+- What tools do your advisors use?
+- What tools do you use now?
+- Are you familiar with the term "version control system"?
+- Have you ever used Git before?
+- Have you ever used GitHub before?

 ## Notes on Modifying Lesson Plan

-This lesson plan is designed with the assumption that participants are using their personal computers, or ones where they have full administrative access to install software and configure Git.
+This lesson plan is designed to teach you the fundamentals of Git and Github.
+The materials are designed with the assumption that participants are using their personal computers, or ones where they have full administrative access to install software and configure Git.
 It is also designed with the assumption that participants have installed Visual Studio Code onto their computers.

 If they do not have appropriate permissions in their computers, and do not have VS Code installed, the lesson can be modified to focus on Github, skipping the Git settings and staging a commit.
 In this instance, participants can use GitHub in their browser after creating a free educational account.
 The downside to this approach is that it may not clarify the underlying infrastructure of **Git** vs **GitHub**.